+Quilty has called Humbert "captain".
 When Humbert attempts to get lodging at the Enchanted Hunters Hotel with Lolita, he is told there they are full.
-Then it is reported that a Captain Love has cancelled his reservations, which provides a room for Humbert.
-As Quilty is standing nearby at the hotel, listening to the conversation, it seems reasonable that he calls Humbert "Captain" in reference to this.
+Then it is reported that a Captain Love has cancelled his reservations, which provides a room for Humbert and Lolita.
+As Quilty is standing nearby at the hotel's reception desk, listening to the conversation, it seems reasonable that he calls Humbert "captain" here in reference to this.
+Also, during the ping-pong "game" that follows, we have a statement of "love" used in scoring.
 Yet in a few moments Humbert will wonder, with some surprise, that Quilty honestly doesn't appear to recollect him.

 6 LS Quilty from behind and right of Humbert.
 (04:03)

 QUILTY: Before we start?
 Wow, all right.
 All righty.
 No, no, listen, listen, listen, let's have a game, a little lovely game of Roman ping pong (picking up paddle and ball) like two civilized senators.
 Roman ping.

 A "little, lovely" game.
 We will be reminded of this later at the Enchanted Hunter's hotel when Quilty, playing the policeman, queries Humbert on the lovely little girl with him.